 Any additional BWIs lead to more severe punishments.
 A BWI that causes serious injury or death receives jail, fines, suspension of licenses, and other penalties.

-The state punishes refusing a chemical test with the penalties consistent with those above for convictions.
+The state also punishes refusing a chemical test.
+It’s with penalties consistent with those above for convictions.

 A good rule is simply not to drink and boat.